 The Sierra Nevada Mountains are comprised mostly of granite that was formed from the lava of volcanoes.
-This mountain range is considered "young" when compared to others because it only started to emerge from the earth due to the erosion of the volcanic rock roughly 5 to 20 million years ago.
+This mountain range is considered young because it started to emerge from the earth due to the erosion of the volcanic rock only about 5 to 20 million years ago.

 One of the most famous lakes in the United States is found in the Sierra Nevada Mountains: Lake Tahoe.
 Lake Tahoe spans a 21-mile by 12-mile area and is an average of 1000 feet deep.
-Lake Tahoe is also known as the "jewel" of the Sierra Nevada Mountains.
+Lake Tahoe is also known as the jewel of the Sierra Nevada Mountains.
 It is heavily protected by the U.S. Government in order to support and preserve its natural beauty, although many parts are open to outdoor sports like boating, rafting, swimming and visiting the beaches.
 The area is also guarded against wildfires, which can occur at random times due to the dry summer climate.

 Conservation and Foliage

 Fifteen percent of the Sierra Nevada Mountains is listed as designated conservation land.
 Most of the lower portions of the mountain range, however, are privately owned and conservation of the land is left up to the landowners.
 Because of this, the biodiversity -- the variations of thriving plant life -- is considered to be vulnerable.
 The Sierra Nevada Mountains are a mixture of various types of pine trees, pine and oak woodlands and grasslands.
 It is home to giant sequoias, which grow at elevations between 5,000 and 7,000 feet on the western slope.
 The largest, known as General Sherman, has a height of 275 feet and a width of 100 feet and is the largest tree in the world.
 Timber harvest, agricultural development, recreation, animal trapping and mining are some of the most common activities in and around the area.